Chartered Patent Attorney

 Lucy joined Gill Jennings and Every in 1992 and qualified as a Chartered Patent Attorney in 1996 and as a European Patent Attorney in 1997.
 She joined the partnership in 2000.

 Lucy’s clients benefit from her thorough, precise and measured approach to opposition proceedings, which has resulted in numerous successes over the years.
 Over recent years, Lucy’s success statistics for final, non-appealable decisions before the EPO Opposition and Appeal Boards are significantly better than the average of all European firms, all UK firms and all German firms.
 When acting for the opponent, Lucy’s cases have resulted in 62% cases of complete revocation, and only 8% cases of maintenance as granted, compared with the EPO averages of 39% complete revocation and 28% maintenance as granted.
 Conversely, when acting for the patentee, Lucy’s cases have resulted in a greater number of cases maintained as granted and a lower number of cases revoked versus the EPO averages.
-In 2014, she achieved revocation of two key patents belonging to a competitor of Procter & Gamble, bringing an abrupt end to litigation against P&G in the Netherlands, France and UK in relation to their Ariel 3 in 1 Pods product.

 With her extensive knowledge of opposition and appeal proceedings, Lucy is also well-placed to handle drafting and prosecution of those key applications that are likely to be opposed after grant due to their commercial value.
 Her experience of opposing patents allows her to identify and address weaknesses in an application before a potential opponent has the opportunity to do so.